 Day 4: We are again scheduled for an early start for Great Saltee Island for a full mornings photography building on the previous two days, but we will be departing during the afternoon to return to the B&B, collect our bags and head to Rosslare for the evening ferry.
 We’ll eat on board and are due to arrive in Fishguard late in the evening which we are then booked in a local hotel.

-Days 5 – 7: The early mornings continue as we head straight to Marloes (about an hours drive) to catch the passenger boat out to our next Island.
-This island will be our base for the next two nights in the accommodation hostel in the centre of the island, and we’ll have the best opportunity to photograph early and late light puffins, the magnificent bluebell display on the island and a night time visit of Manx Shearwaters too.
-You’ll be free to leave the island on the boat of your choice on the last day – this will be between 10.00 am and 15.00 hours so the choice is yours dependent on the weather.
+Days 5-7: The early mornings continue as we head straight to Marloes (about an hour’s drive) to catch the passenger boat out to Skomer.
+This island will be our base for the next two nights in the accommodation hostel in the centre of the island, and we’ll have the best opportunity to photograph early and late light puffins, the magnificent bluebell display on the island and a night time visit of manx shearwaters too.
+You’ll be free to leave the island on the boat of your choice on the last day – this will be between 10.00 am and 15.00 hours so the choice is yours dependant on the weather.

 What our customers say